Conv-AI/ov_extension/README.md

 7. The Convai window should appear, drag it and dock it in any suitable area of the UI.
 8. If the Convai window does not appear, go to the `Window` menu and select `Convai` from the list.

-Note: The extension is tested in Omniverse Code, but you are welcome to try it out in other apps as well.

 ## Configuration
 To add your API Key and Character ID, follow these steps:
 1. Sign up at [Convai](https://convai.com/).
-2. Copy your API Key from the gear icon in the top-right corner of the playground and paste it in the `Convai API Key` field in the Convai extension window.
+2. On the website click the gear icon in the top-right corner of the playground then copy and paste the API key into the `Convai API Key` field in the Convai extension window.
-3. Back to the website, go to the [Dashboard](https://convai.com/pipeline/dashboard) on the left panel and either create a new character or select a sample one.
+3. Go to the [Dashboard](https://convai.com/pipeline/dashboard) and on the left panel and either create a new character or select a sample one.
 4. Copy the Character ID and paste it in the `Character ID` field in the extension window.

 ## Actions: